shawnps/gengo_api_docs/content/index.md

 ---
-title: Gengo API
-description : API home page
+title: Translation API | Gengo description : Translate and globalize your platform or website with our Translation API.
+Machine translate for free or integrate professional translation for pennies.
 keywords: Gengo, Translation
 ---